ypan8698/690cbbac-e2df-4728-9c5a-30569731ccde/README.md

 # Reporting System

-This CLI application is built on Node.js which takes two user inputs - Student ID and Report to generate Diagnostic/ Progress/ Feedback reports accordingly.
+This CLI application is built on Node.js which takes in two user inputs - Student ID and Report to generate Diagnostic/ Progress/ Feedback reports accordingly.

 ## Version